HArt11/taskmanager/README.md

 ## User stories
 ***
-* Users did enjoy the game, and suggested some tweaks such as a larger pool of cards to randomly select from as improvements moving forward.
-The younger testers found the game entertaining even if only for 5minutes
+* Users liked the ability to search external sites for project ideas.
+* Users found the "gift" slider button userful when adding projects to remind which projects where gift ideas.
+* The "deadline" was designed to encourage the completion of the project

 <br>

 #### First Time Visitor Goals

-- As a First Time user, I want to easily understand the main purpose of the game and follow the instructions.
+- As a First Time user, I want to easily understand the main purpose of the page
-- As a First Time user, I want to be able to navigate throughout the site pages to find relevant content.
+- As a First Time user, I want to add new projects to the page
-- As a First Time user, I want to view the website and content clearly on the device I am currently using and switch between devices and have the webpage be responsive.

 ### Returning Visitor Goals

+- As a Returning user, I want to record my projects.
-- As a Returning user, I want to try improve my score.
+- As a Returning user, I may want to be able to share my projects with external sites.
-- As a Returning user, I may want follow them on social media.
+- As a Returning user, I may want to update the "deadline" dates to prioritise my projects

 ### Frequent Visitor Goals

-- As a Frequent user, I want to beat my previous score, and possibly increase the difficulty.
+- I would like to update my project and mark off when complete.
-- As a Frequent user, I may want to see a variety of dodgy artwork(!)
+- I would like to link my saved projects to their source url.

 <br><br>

  ## Features
  ***
+ * The user can seek inspiration from the cards displayed on the project (tasks) screen.
+These have links to external sites such as Pinterest and Ravelry for porject ideas.
+These all open to the correct url in a new wab for good UX design.
+ *
  ## Existing Features

 <Br>

  * ### Navigation
 ***
- * The user is led through the game by big bright buttons.
-The page on loading has a landing page with instructions and a "Let's Go!" button to take the user to the game area.
- * Navigation is very simple and intended for children.
- * When a game is completed, the user simply presses New Game to reset the game area and reshuffle the cards.
+ * The user can either use the burger menu on the side on smaller screens or mobile screens, or on larger desktops and screens, the navigation bar features to the right of the main heading.
+There is also a logo in the footer which will take the user back to the home page.

 <br><br>

-* ### The Timer
-***

-* The timer is clicked and the user can set an optional timer.
-The user enters the time in minutes required for the game, and begins to count down.
-* The timer has an interactive pause and play button which will pause and start the timer respectively.
-This is simply styled with limited text.

-  - The game page is fully responsive.
-<br><br>

 * ### Future Features
 ***
-* A more complex timer could be added.
-To start on first card flip, and stop when game completes.
-* A difficulty selector could be added on the home page.
-For example, a 3x3 card play area could be displayed when the user selects the easy option, 4x4 for medium and 5x5 for hard.
-* Record of high score could be something that could be added, but this may need a user to log in with the ability for it to display the top high scores.
-* Sounds could also be added to card flips for amusement value, although parents may not be impressed!
+* A user log in and authentication function to be added.
+* Completed projects section to be added, where completed projects can be stored, for future reference if for example a gift or toy was particularly popular.
+It could be found again with relative ease, including links to the source url.
+* Ability to upload and save images of current and past projects, with completed ones moving to a different database perhaps.
+* The ability to share completed porjects with the craft community, either through forums or social media.

 <br><br>

 ## Design
 ***
    * ### Colour Scheme
      I wanted a colour scheme based around the chosen background, which was bright.
-Complementary colours have been used, so yellows, pale greens and purples to catch the eye with bold colouring.
+Complementary colours have been used, greens and purples to catch the eye with bold colouring.
-  * ### Favicon
-      I used the Favicon.io website to create a favicon for my website.
-I wanted a cog icon to represent thinking.
-I used the Font Awesome icon and styled it - using favicon to produce the file.
   * ### Typography
     I wanted a simple yet playful looking font, so avoided cursive or handwritting styles.
-The font used was 'Happy Monkey' from Google Fonts.
+The font used was 'Raleway' from Google Fonts.
   * ### Imagery
     The background imagery was sourced from pexels.com, and the cards themselves drawn by me on Krita using a drawing tablet and pen.
 Initially these were designed to be placeholder images, however positive feedback (in the form of laughter) from my 4 year old convinced me to develope the game using these badly drawn creations!